DoSomething/count-von-count/README.md

 ![](https://upload.wikimedia.org/wikipedia/en/2/29/Count_von_Count_kneeling.png)

 A simple tool to filter a string for spelled numbers (one hundred), digits (1 hundred), or mixed numbers (1 hundred) and convert it all to digits (100).
+Named by [Diego Lorenzo](http://diegolorenzo.com/), that crafty wordsmith.

 ## Installation